Time to ditch the preconceptions of spa music and essential oils – this ancient practice can seriously boost both physical and mental performance

 Not just for girls

 That said, it’s still all too easy to reinforce the myth of yoga as fitness for the less masculine, especially if you compare it to, say, high-intensity sports or heavy weightlifting.
 But as D’Origny says, ‘There’s nothing in yoga that’s just for women.
 You’re just used to seeing photos of women doing it.
-If you’re young and fit, there’s a lot of yoga that is extremely challenging.’
+If you’re young and fit, there’s a lot of it that is extremely challenging.’

-Fortunately, the idea that yoga is for women is dying down: ‘Football teams are now doing it and boxers are trying it to improve their fighting,’ he adds.
+Fortunately, the idea that it’s for women is dying down: ‘Football teams are now doing it and boxers are trying it to improve their fighting,’ he adds.
 However, Miller understands why some men are put off, from first-hand experience.
 ‘My first taste of yoga was with high-level instructors, and I was hooked.
 But when I branched out into public classes I hated them.
 I didn’t understand what language they were speaking.’
 He also struggled with an unbalanced gender-ratio.
 ‘I was one of the only men and clearly the worst.
 It left me feeling demoralised about myself.’
 After fine-tuning his yoga expertise, Miller founded Broga, a yoga practice with a more masculine approach.
 ‘I vowed to change yoga so the people who needed it most would have a safe space to start from while still being challenged to their maximum.’

 Yoga for a better world

-As Miller’s muscle-bound classes show, yoga can be stripped of its ‘spiritual’ side.
+As Miller’s muscle-bound classes show, it can be stripped of its ‘spiritual’ side.
 ‘However, one of the consequences of developing yoga is a deeper knowledge of yourself,’ says D’Origny.
 ‘You just become more attuned to your body.
 Getting closer to your physical body makes you care a little bit more.
 The more detached you are from your physical self, the less you care about the world around you.
 When you really know the mechanics of yoga, you start to have more awareness of your surroundings.’
 So where do you start?
 There are lots of different kinds of yoga classes out there – so make sure you find the right one.
 ‘Decide what you want to get out of it,’ says D’Origny.
 ‘Do you want something challenging or restorative?
 Once you know what you’re looking for, you can choose the right class to suit you.’
 Namaste, my dudes.